Astronaut | First Canadian Commander of the International Space Station

-The startups attend five in-person objective-setting sessions between October 2018 and June 2019.
+The startups attend five objective-setting sessions between October and June.
 CDL is a non-profit organization.
 There are no fees for participation and CDL does not take any equity.
 Learn more about the CDL program.

 Example Innovation Areas:

-Contact firstname.lastname@example.org to discuss the program and your venture with someone from the Space Stream.
+The list above is not exhaustive.
+Contact firstname.lastname@example.org to discuss the program and your venture with someone from CDL Space.